Getting Started

 - Workspace name — Your team or organization name

-- Workspace slug — URL-friendly identifier (3-63 characters, lowercase letters, numbers, and hyphens).
+- Workspace URL (slug) — URL-friendly identifier (3-63 characters, lowercase letters, numbers, and hyphens).
 This becomes part of your workspace URL and cannot be changed after creation.

 - Email address — You'll need to verify this